thomasstreet/famous-angular-docs/docs/api/index.md

 searchable: false
 ---

-# Famo.us/Angular
+# AngularJS Extensions

-Famo.us/Angular provides a set of directives and services to integrate Famo.us into your AngularJS app, or to build a Famo.us app from scratch using AngularJS.
+Angular-Famous provides a set of directives and services to integrate Famo.us into your AngularJS app.
 Explore our API docs for detailed information.